About the Communication Sciences & Disorders

-Our mission is to provide academic and clinical training for undergraduate, masters, and doctoral students majoring in Audiology and Speech-Language Pathology and to benefit the professions and community through our educational programs, research endeavors, and clinical activities.
+Our mission is to provide academic and clinical training for undergraduate, masters, and doctoral students majoring in Communication Sciences & Disorders and to benefit the professions and community through our educational programs, research endeavors, and clinical activities.

-The vision of the programs in Audiology and Speech-Language Sciences (ASLS) is to foster growth in the following areas:
+The vision of the programs in Communication Sciences & Disorders (CSD) is to foster growth in the following areas:

 - Integrating academic training and research with clinical practice using teacher/scholar and analogous clinician/researcher models in the context of evidence-based clinical practice.